biosemantics/charaparser-web/README.md

     }
     ```

-  * The response body will bei either
+  * The response body will be either
     * IRI of the newly created clas
     * UNSUCCESSFULLY
     * NO_OPERATION